-If you are a blogger, ensure you have a personal blog where you can talk about anything that interest you.
-Most of the time we limit ourselves to niche of our blog, and having a personal blog gives you more space and things you can talk and write about.
-This is one tried and tested method which works for most of the popular infopreneur I know of, and this is something you should focus on as well, as part of the brand you are building.
-You can check out my personal blog at denharsh.com where I wrote about variety of topics.
+If you are a blogger, ensure that you have a personal blog where you can talk about anything that interests you.
+Most of the time we limit ourselves to the niche of our professional blog.
+But having a personal blog gives you more space for an abundance of things that you can write about.
+This is one tried-and-tested method which works very well for most of the popular infopreneurs I know of, and it is something you should focus on as well, as part of the brand you are building.
+You can check out my personal blog at denharsh.com, where I write my thoughts on a variety of topics.

-- Do remember, personal branding is not one shot game, it’s a continuous process.
+- Remember that personal branding is not a one-shot deal – it’s a continuous process.

-- With time your strategy, ideas will evolve and change, so don’t be so harsh on you when that happen.
+- With time, your strategy and ideas will evolve and change, so modify and enhance accordingly.

-- Pay special attention to people who care about you on social-media or even in your personal life.
+- Pay special attention to people who care about you on social media and especially in your personal life.

-- Take advantage of social media tools like Bufferapp, Hootsuite to help in achieving your personal branding goals.
+- Take advantage of social media tools like Bufferapp and Hootsuite to help in achieving your personal branding goals.

-- Always remember your idea is unique, so don’t be shy to share them with others who may benefit from hearing them or reading them.
+- Always remember that your ideas are unique, so don’t be shy about sharing them with others who may benefit from hearing them or reading them.

 - Stay away from social media conflicts.
 This is very important.
 Do not waste your precious time inserting yourself where you don’t belong.

-- When sharing status update on any social-media platform, take advantage of hashtags.
-This will help other like minded people to discover and connect with you.
+- When sharing status updates on any social media platform, take advantage of hashtags.
+This will help other like-minded people to discover and connect with you.

 The future of marketing is changing, and brands are looking to reach out to customers via influential people in the field.
 This is the right time for you to become an influential person in your industry, and to enjoy the benefits of that status.

 If you have any other tips for personal online branding, do let me know via the comment section below.